Utah School for the Deaf

-USD provides educational services to students, aged birth through twenty-one, in an environment that encourages development and challenges all students to achieve their potential.
-We focus on language development by creating a rich learning environment with many opportunities for open-ended discussion and communication.
+USD provides educational services to students aged birth through twenty-one in an environment that encourages development and challenges all students to achieve their potential.
+We focus on language development by creating a rich learning environment with many open-ended discussion and communication opportunities.

-USD students and families have the opportunity to choose from a range of educational programs in order to ensure a comfortable fit with their child’s learning style.
+USD students and families can choose from various educational programs to ensure a comfortable fit with their child’s learning style.
 We offer programs in Early Intervention, ASL/English Bilingual education, and Listening and Spoken Language.
 We collaborate with Utah school districts and charter schools to provide support to students in all areas of the state.
 The long-term goal of all USD programs is for students to have a quality educational experience that will prepare them for a rich and fulfilling adult life.

 In addition to individually designed instruction based on the Utah Core Curriculum, our students are encouraged to engage in American Sign Language development, Listening and Spoken Language training, daily living skills, vocational skills, assistive and adaptive technology training, Deaf culture, athletics, student government, and computer technology.
 The educational program for each student is custom fit to meet their unique learning needs.